networked-aframe/networked-aframe/README.md

 4. Click publish
 5. Go back to the project overview
 6. Click "Add Firebase to your web app"
-7. Copy the credentials into your HTML page, for example see the [Firebase NAF Demo](https://github.com/haydenjameslee/networked-aframe/server/static/firebase-basic.html)
+7. Copy the credentials into your HTML page, for example see the [Firebase Demo](https://github.com/haydenjameslee/networked-aframe/blob/master/server/static/firebase-basic.html)
 8. Open two tabs of the demo and you should see the other tab's avatar

 Thanks to [@takahirox](https://github.com/takahirox) for adding Firebase signalling support to NAF!